wtam/AscendPlusIoTAzFn/2016-12-10-TofugearIotAzFn.md

 So we look into alternative with Azure function to act as the proxy.
-We create 2 Azure Functions as proxy responsible for device registration and decide to apply for all client (web and mobile) registration so that we won’t expose the IoTHub SAS token for device creation to the client side, and the send message proxy will be used by the web client only till IoTHub can support CORS later. iOS and Android will use the same REST interface to send the device message directly to IoTHub as we test it work on Postman.
+We create 2 Azure Functions as proxy responsible for device registration and decide to apply for all clients (web and mobile) registration so that we won’t expose the IoTHub SAS token for device creation on the client side, and the send message proxy will be used by the web client only till IoTHub can support CORS later. iOS and Android will use the same REST interface to send the device message directly to IoTHub as we test it work on Postman.